Bertrand Clauzel: Exile in the United States

-Clauzel was listed as among those who had "attacked the person" of the King by their participation in the Hundred Days in the edict of 24 July 1815.
+Clauzel was named among those who had "attacked the person" of the King in the edict of 24 July 1815, by their participation in the Hundred Days.
 Clauzel left Bordeaux and escaped police detection as he fled through France, aided by anonymous letters sent to police which reported his whereabouts to be in the region of Foix, where he had grown up.
 Exiled initially in Belgium, he understood the great legal danger he was in and set off for the United States, arriving in Brooklyn on 29 August 1815.

 Clauzel's fears were justified, and he would later be condemned to death in absentia.
-In the Americas, French societies of exiles organised attempts to purchase land in various countries, not all of them with entirely peaceful and commercial intentions.
-The restored Bourbons worried that Clauzel, amongst other exiles such as Joseph Bonaparte and Grouchy, was assembling Napoleonic loyalists in the Americas with a view to free Napoleon from exile in St Helena through the hiring of American privateers.
+In the Americas, French societies of exiles organised attempts to purchase land in various countries.
+Not all of them with entirely peaceful and commercial intentions.
+The restored Bourbons worried that Clauzel, amongst other exiles such as Joseph Bonaparte and Grouchy, was assembling Napoleonic loyalists in the Americas with a view to freeing Napoleon from exile on Saint Helena through the hiring of American privateers.
 Once free, a range of ambitious schemes were dreamt up for Napoleon to join in various Spanish American independence wars to create a new empire.
 Clauzel was not directly implicated in such schemes, but in one case, an expedition was organised by Lakanal, and he did have letters addressed to him.

 Clauzel was amongst those who settled in the Vine and Olive Colony in modern-day Alabama.
-He was known to tend a vegetable garden and sell produce at the local market; during his time in exile, Clauzel was a personal friend of former General Grouchy.
+He was known to tend a vegetable garden and sell produce at the local market.
+During his time in exile, Clauzel was a personal friend of former General Grouchy.

 Return to France

-Clauzel seized the first opportunity to return and assist the Orléanist Liberals in France when he was pardoned in 1820, serving in the Chamber of Deputies for Ariège in 1827, then for Ardennes in 1830.
+Clauzel seized the first opportunity to return when he was pardoned in 1820.
+He assisted the Orléanist Liberal opposition in France, serving in the Chamber of Deputies for Ariège in 1827, then for Ardennes in 1830.

-His running in the Ardennes constituency was instigated by the entreaties of a former non-commissioned officer who had served under him at Salamanca what had post-war become a wealthy and influential elector in the area.
+His candidacy in the Ardennes constituency was instigated by the entreaties of a former non-commissioned officer who had served under him at Salamanca, what had post-war become a wealthy and influential elector in the area.

 He sat on the left and voted for the Address of the 221, which expressed disapproval of the ultra-royalist administration.
 Following the July Revolution of 1830, he promptly assumed a military command, being appointed the commander of French forces in Algeria.